karlodinikozic/citiesPage/README.md

 ## Additional Information

 For more detailed instructions on setting up and running the backend and frontend components, please refer to their respective README files located within the `backend` and `frontend` directories.

-This Markdown format can be used directly in your project's README.md file.
-Make sure to adjust the paths and instructions as per your project's structure and requirements.